opf/legal/privacy/data-privacy-statement/en.md

 For anonymization of the call, the call contains a randomly generated identification code.
 This ensures that an environment is not statistically recorded twice.

-## Legal basis for the processing

-The legal basis for processing in connection with the OpenProject Release API is Article 6(1)(f) GDPR.

-## Right to object

 You can disable the call of the Release API in your OpenProject entity by unchecking "Administration > System Settings > General > Show Update Security badge" or by setting the `security_badge_displayed: false` configuration policy.
 For more information, please refer to the [documentation](https://docs.openproject.org/system-admin-guide/information/#security-badge).

 In case of deactivation of the automatic check, it is up to you to check the availability of new versions manually.

+## Legal basis for the processing

+The legal basis for processing in connection with the OpenProject Release API is Article 6(1)(b) GDPR.

 ## Purpose of data processing